Salome1993/Agent-Script/README.md

 # Agent-Script
-This repository id to store bash shell scripts
+This repository is to store bash shell scripts